How to Set TradingView Alerts: Step-by-Step Guide

 "My Custom Indicator Alerts Don't Work"

-If you're using Pine Script, make sure you've included the alertcondition() function in your code.
+If you're using Pine Script, make sure you've included alertcondition() in your code.
 Without it, TradingView can't create alerts from your indicator.

-Q: Do alerts work during pre-market and after-hours trading?
-A: Yes, but only if your data feed includes extended hours.
-Enable this in your chart settings and make sure your data provider supports it.
+Do alerts work during pre-market and after-hours trading?
+Yes, but only if your data feed includes extended hours.
+Enable this in your chart settings and make sure your provider supports it.

-Q: Can I set alerts on multiple timeframes simultaneously?
-A: Not directly on one alert, but you can create separate alerts for different timeframes of the same symbol.
+Can I set alerts on multiple timeframes at once?
+Not within a single alert, but you can create separate alerts for different timeframes on the same symbol.
+I do this all the time for my daily+hourly setups on BTC.

-Q: How many alerts can I have running at once?
-A: Depends on your plan—from 2 on the free plan up to 400 on Premium.
-Choose wisely based on your trading style.
+How many alerts can I run at the same time?
+Depends on your plan—2 on the free plan, up to 400 on Premium.
+Choose based on your style.

-Q: Can I copy alerts to other charts?
-A: Not directly, but you can recreate similar alerts quickly using templates or by copying your alert conditions.
+Can I copy alerts to other charts?
+Not directly, but you can recreate similar alerts quickly by copying your conditions.

-Q: Do alerts work on mobile?
-A: Absolutely.
-Download the TradingView mobile app and enable push notifications for the full experience.
+Do alerts work on mobile?
+Yes.
+Download the TradingView mobile app and enable push notifications.

-Q: Can I set alerts for entire watchlists?
-A: Yes, but only on Pro+ and Premium plans.
-This feature monitors all symbols in a watchlist for the same condition.
+Can I set alerts for entire watchlists?
+Yes, but only on Pro+ and Premium plans.
+This monitors all symbols in a watchlist for the same condition.

-Q: What happens if I hit my alert limit?
-A: New alerts won't be created until you delete existing ones or upgrade your plan.
+What happens when I hit my alert limit?
+New alerts won't be created until you delete existing ones or upgrade your plan.

-Q: Can I set alerts for fundamental data?
-A: Currently, TradingView alerts focus on technical analysis.
-For fundamental alerts, you'd need third-party services.
+Can I set alerts for fundamental data?
+Not currently.
+TradingView alerts focus on technical analysis.
+For fundamentals, you'd need a third-party service.

-Q: How long do alerts stay active?
-A: Forever, unless you set an expiration date or delete them manually.
-Inactive accounts may have alerts disabled after extended periods.
+How long do alerts stay active?
+Indefinitely, unless you set an expiration date or delete them manually.
+Inactive accounts may have alerts disabled after long periods.

-Q: Can I share alerts with other traders?
-A: Not directly, but you can share the alert conditions and setup instructions.
+Can I share alerts with other traders?
+Not directly, but you can share your setup instructions.

 Advanced Tips for Power Users